Santhosh-m2004/memory-augmentation-app/README.md

 ## Description

-AI Memory Augmentation is a full-stack project designed to help users upload and manage their audio or video memories.
+AI Memory Augmentation is a full-stack project designed to help users upload and manage their audio or video memories(Has Registration and Login feature).
 Once uploaded, the system automatically:

 - Transcribes speech using **OpenAI Whisper** (including language detection and translation to English).
 - Extracts keyframes from videos using **OpenCV**.
 - Stores the transcripts and frames in a **MongoDB** database.
+- Gives a summary of the audio (transcript) using AI models, including emotional analysis.
 - Allows users to **search, view, and delete** memories via a simple web interface.

 This project combines **React** (Frontend) with **Flask** (Backend) and uses multiple AI tools for processing.

----

-## Features

-- Upload audio/video files.
-- Automatic transcription using **Whisper AI**.
-- Automatic language detection and translation to English.
-- Extract important keyframes from videos.
-- Save all data to **MongoDB**.
-- Search memories using keywords.
-- View all memories with their transcriptions and frames.
-- Delete memories.
-- Full-stack application with **React + Flask**.

 ---
 ## Tech Stack

 ### Frontend